aidanmelen/awscli_bastion/README.rst

 ---------------

-If you are like me, you do not trust open-source tools and libraries to handle admin credentials for your aws accounts. `awscli_bastion/minimal.py <https://github.com/aidanmelen/awscli_bastion/blob/master/awscli_bastion/minimal.py>`_ is written as a script that offers minimal bastion functionality.
+If you are like me, you do not trust open-source tools and libraries to handle admin credentials for your AWS accounts. `awscli_bastion/minimal.py <https://github.com/aidanmelen/awscli_bastion/blob/master/awscli_bastion/minimal.py>`_ is written as a script that offers minimal bastion functionality.
 It is intended to be quick and easy to understand.
 A minimal number of python libraries are used to reduce security risks.